How to Easily Start Geraniums from Cuttings

 How to Care for Geranium Cuttings

-This section will go over watering needs, and how long it takes to establish roots and transplant them to the garden.
+This section is a guide for watering needs and the time it takes to establish roots and transplant them to the garden.

 When Water Your Geranium Plant Starts